raganwald-deprecated/rewrite_rails/README.md

 The RewriteRails Plug-In
 ========================

 This is an experiment in performing global rewriting for Rails projects.
-Where the rewrite gem allows you to rewrite specific blocks of code and to treat rewriters as first-class entities for meta-meta-programming, `RewriteRails` simply rewrites entire files with a known set of rewriters.

 Why You Should Care
 ---